asif-uia/my_resume/README.md

-# Custom-made latex template for generating your Resume
+# Latex template for generating your resume

-## Customized in top of Friggeri Latex Template.
+### Customized in top of Friggeri Latex Template.

 ## Usage